LOADING

 Share

-Pluribus is unique because it is greater or less, and it is analyzing the effect of bluffing — that is, making a bet with a vulnerable hand — rather than promoting competition at the power of what it’s maintaining.
-“The bot doesn’t view it as deceptive or lying in any way; it just perspectives it as ‘This is the motion that’s going to make me the most money in this situation.’”
+Pluribus is unique because it is greater or less, and it analyzes the effect of bluffing — that is, making a bet with a vulnerable hand — rather than promoting competition at the power of what it’s maintaining.
+“The bot doesn’t view it as deceptive or lying in any way; it just perspectives it as ‘This is the motion that’s going to make me the most money in this situation.'”
 Brown stated.

 Erika Norman